ga-wdi-pvd/http-mvc-intro-rails/README.md

 ### Convention Over Configuration in Rails

-We've used the phrase "convention over configuration" when describing how to write things in Sinatra?
+We've used the phrase "convention over configuration" when describing how to write things in Sinatra.

 <details>
   <summary><strong>What are some examples of "convention over configuration"?</strong></summary>